hackclub/hackclub/workshops/ar_with_echoar/README.md

 </model-viewer>
 ```

+On the `model-viewer` we set some properties, here are what they each do:

+- `quick-look-browsers` Alows you to launch on IOS with both Safari and Chrome
+- `camera-controls` Enables the user to control the model (ie. move it around/rotate it)
+- `auto-rotate` Automatically rotates the model
+- `ar` Enables the use of AR on the model
+- `unstable-webxr` Enables AR Experiences using the device's webXR API
+- `preload` Enables preloading of the model
+- `shadow-intensity` Turns on shadows for the model
+- `loading` Loads the model immediatly (since it is "eager")
+- `id` sets an id that we can use to access it from the JS and control its styling in the CSS

+You can learn about more properties of the model-viewer on their [documentation](https://modelviewer.dev/docs/).- quick-look-browsers --

 Above this, we can have some buttons which can be used to switch models.
 In addition, we will make the function `switchModel` used in the `onclick` when we work on the javascript.

 ```html